 At the other end of the scale, you’ve got businesses like car dealerships and shops that exclusively sell large wide-screen TV’s or pianos… generally, you wouldn’t expect a high rate of repeat business in stores like these!

 So, where does your business stand on the “repeat purchasability” scale?
 There is certainly potential for an effective and highly-functioning loyalty program in the first and second tiers.

 Do you sell products and services that people frequently buy numerous times, like cosmetics and manicures?
 Does your business offer a wide variety of products that might entice the same customers to regularly return, but make alternative purchases, like a sports shop, homewares/furniture shop or electronics store?

-If your answer is “yes” to either of these questions, then it’s definitely worth considering a loyalty program for your business.
+If your answer is “yes” to either of these questions, then it’s definitely worth considering a loyalty program for your business in 2022.
 Read this to learn why loyalty programs are imperative to business success.

 Perhaps you own a hotel that sees a high volume of repeat guests in the form of business travellers and seasonal holidaymakers.
 This type of business aligns with those in the second tier, and a rewards program would definitely be feasible.
 Learn more about hotel loyalty programs.

 2. Are Your Profit Margins Above the 10% Mark?